-After showing my recent sneak peeks for the Daylesford retreat I had a few people asking about my stitching.
+From time to time I have people asking technique questions about my stitching.
 People wanted to know how my satin stitch circles were so circular, how I had made the small neat blanket stitches and for tips on back-stitch.

 So here is a little guide to how I do my stitching!
 Some of this is personal taste, some of this is proper technique, but hopefully something in here will help you.